 While there are plenty of women out there with wide feet they tend to have narrower heels and ankles than men do.
 Both men’s and women’s boots are available in narrow, regular and wide widths or up to 106mm.
 So buying a women’s boot that is 106mm wide won’t provide anymore width than a men’s ski boot that is also 106mm wide.
 It will most likely give you more room in the heel and ankle which can often be too voluminous.
 A good fitting ski boot should be comfortably snug and not sloppy.
 You should be able to wiggle your toes but not have slippage of movement from side to side or forward to back.

 Finally, the construction of the liner in a woman's ski boot is different.
 They are typically thicker to help keep the feet warmer, which will also play a significant role in fit and comfort.
-For more information on the differences between men's and women's ski boots, please review the video below.

 If you've followed the steps for determining your size, you should be good-to-go with the following sections that discuss fit.

 While we won't spend a lot of time on socks here, we will say that it is important that when you are sizing for your ski boots, whether tracing your foot as described in earlier sections of this guide, or when trying on your ski boots after you've purchased and received them, to have the socks on that you will be wearing when on the slopes.
 This is a small, but very important aspect of ski boot sizing that can make the difference between a comfortable, accurate fit, and a miserable, sloppy boot.